Shubham189/ChunML.github.io/_posts/2016-09-18-Machine-Learning-Definition.md

 So the loop Training-Evaluating-Parameter Updating is actually the core of Machine Learning.
 Until now, I think you can accept this easily without hurt.
 Thanks again, cool Dogs in the beginning :)

+### The core of Machine Learning: Training - Evaluating - Parameter Updating then repeat!

 So last, but not least, I just want you to do me a favor.
 I'm definitely sure you can.
 Did you notice the question mark on the fifth image (The annoying image with some kind of algebraic matrices)?
 So that's the last thing I want to reveal in the end of this post.
 And once again I'll show you some algebraic stuff, but stay calm, you won't get your hands dirty today!

 ![Image_9](/images/9.jpg)